Christian Friedrich Schwarz: Life

-There was an explosion of the ammunition dump of East India company in 1761.
-A lot of Indian soldiers died in that explosion, and he established Bishop Heber School in Trichinopoly for the soldiers' orphaned children.
-Again there was another ammunition dump explosion in Trichinopoly in 1763, in which all the British soldiers and their wives perished.
-Only 14 children of the soldiers survived and Schwarz started a school in the Vestry of St. John's Church which had been built by the British soldiers.
-Later the army gave some land, about five acres adjoining the army garrison to build a proper school.
-The school was built British army personnel and civilians who were Freemasons.
+Following an explosion at the East India Company's ammunition depot in 1761, in which many Indian soldiers were killed, Schwarz established the Bishop Heber School in Trichinopoly for the soldiers' orphaned children.
+After a second explosion in 1763, which killed British soldiers and their wives, he opened another school in the vestry of St. John's Church for the surviving children.
+The school was later relocated to a larger site adjoining the garrison after land was provided by the army and Freemasons.

-In 1769, he secured the friendship of the king Raja Tuljaji, who, although he never converted to Christianity, afforded him every countenance in his missionary labours.
-Shortly before his death he committed to Schwarz the education of his adopted son and successor Sarabhoji (Serfoji).
-Schwarz taught the prince, Prince Serfoji, and another slightly older pupil Vedanayagam using the gurukulam approach, where the teacher and the pupil live together.
-Raja Serfoji built a church to show his affection to Schwartz and it is still seen as a symbol of tolerance on the part of that great Mahratta ruler towards different religions.
+In 1769, he secured the friendship of the king Raja Tuljaji, who, although he never converted to Christianity, permitted Schwarz to preach freely in his kingdom.
+Shortly before his death, he committed to Schwarz the education of his adopted son and successor Sarabhoji (Serfoji).
+Schwarz taught the prince, Prince Serfoji, and another slightly older pupil Vedanayagam, using the gurukulam approach, where the teacher and the pupil live together.
+Serfoji later built a church in Schwarz' honour.

 In 1779, Schwarz undertook, at the request of the British authorities in Madras (present day Chennai), a private embassy to Hyder Ali, the ruler of Mysore.
-When Hyder invaded the Carnatic, Schwarz was allowed to pass through the enemy's camp without getting harassed.
+When Hyder invaded the Carnatic, Schwarz was allowed to pass through the enemy's camp without harassment.
 In 1784 he established an English school in Thanjavur and this school is now known as St. Peter's Higher Secondary School.
 After twelve years in Tiruchirapalli he moved to Thanjavur, where he spent the remainder of his life.
 He died on 13 February 1798 just before Serfoji II ascended the throne.
 He was laid to rest in St.Peter's Church in Maharnonbuchavadi, Thanjavur.
 In his tomb there is a tombstone with a short memoir and an elegy in English written by Serfoji II.

 Legacy

-Schwarz's direct success in making converts exceeded that of any other Protestant missionary in India, in addition to which he succeeded in winning the esteem of Muslims and Hindus.
-The raja of Tanjore erected a monument, executed by John Flaxman, in the mission church, in which he is represented as grasping the hand of the dying missionary and receiving his benediction.
+Schwarz was among the most successful early Protestant missionaries in India and established congregations across southern India.
+The raja of Tanjore erected a monument carved by John Flaxman in the mission church, in which he is represented as grasping the hand of the dying missionary and receiving his benediction.
 A monument to Schwarz by John Bacon was placed by the British East India Company in St Mary's church at Chennai.
 Schwarz High School in Ramanathapuram has produced notable students, among them Dr. Abdul Kalam, the former President of India.